Piyush-Pise/Carrom-Game-Development/README.md

 ## Video Showcase

-A video showcasing the Carrom game can be found at the following link: [Video Showcase](insert_video_link_here)
+A video showcasing the Carrom game can be found at the following link: [Video Showcase][]

 ## Repository

-The source code for the Carrom game can be accessed from the following GitHub repository: [Carrom Game Repository](insert_github_repository_link_here)
+The source code for the Carrom game can be accessed from the following GitHub repository: [Nudge Carrom Game][(https://github.com/Piyush-Pise/Nudge-Carrom-Project)]

 ## Credits